humanmade/altis-local-server/docs/elasticsearch.md

 Using this variable with the `composer server start` command, users can update the memory limit for the current session only; it won't change the variable permenantly.
 An example might be:

 `ES_MEM_LIMIT=2g composer server start`

-### Change variable permanently

-Users can also define that environment variable on the container's config file if they wanted a permanent fix.
-For instance, editing or adding the variable to the "environment" section of the [/docker-compose.yml](https://github.com/humanmade/altis-local-server/blob/master/docker/docker-compose.yml) Altis Local Server setup.